permitio/permit-nuxt-example/README.md

-# Food Delivery Ecosystem with RBAC and Permit.io
+# Food Delivery Ecosystem with ABAC, ReBAC, and Permit.io

-This repository contains a Nuxt.js project that demonstrates how to implement Role-Based Access Control (RBAC) in a food delivery ecosystem.
-The project leverages [Permit.io](http://permit.io/) for managing and syncing user roles, policies, and multitenant authorization—using cities as tenants.
+This repository contains a Nuxt.js project that demonstrates how to implement Attribute-Based Access Control (ABAC) and Relationship-Based Access Control (ReBAC) in a food delivery ecosystem.
+The project leverages [Permit.io](http://permit.io/) for managing and syncing users and enforcing example ABAC and ReBAC policies.

 ## Repo Branches